sia-steve/Slate/source/index.html.md

 Get contract information from the host database.
 This call will return all storage obligations on the host.
 Its up to the caller to filter the contracts based on his needs.

+`"contractcost":		"1234",		// hastings`
+// Amount in hastings to cover the transaction fees for this storage obligation.

+`"datasize":			50000,		// bytes`
+// Size of the data that is protected by the contract.

+`"lockedcollateral":		"1234",		// hastings`
+// Amount that is locked as collateral for this storage obligation.

+`"obligationid":		"fff48010dcbbd6ba7ffd41bc4b25a3634ee58bbf688d2f06b7d5a0c837304e13",`
+// ID of the storageobligation, which is defined by the file contract id of the file contract that governs the storage obligation.

+`"potentialdownloadrevenue":	"1234",		// hastings`
+// Potential revenue for downloaded data that the host will reveive upon successful completion of the obligation.

+`"potentialstoragerevenue":	"1234",		// hastings`
+// Potential revenue for storage of data that the host will reveive upon successful completion of the obligation.

+`"potentialuploadrevenue":	"1234",		// hastings`
+// Potential revenue for uploaded data that the host will reveive upon successful completion of the obligation.

+`"riskedcollateral":		"1234",		// hastings`
+// Amount that the host might lose if the submission of the storage proof is not successful.

+`"sectorrootscount":		2,`
+// Number of sector roots.

+`"transactionfeesadded":	"1234",		// hastings`
+// Amount for transaction fees that the host added to the storage obligation.

+`"expirationheight":		123456,		// blocks`
+// Experation height is the height at which the storage obligation expires.

+`"negotiationheight":	0,		// blocks`
+// Negotion height is the height at which the storage obligation was negotiated.

+`"proofdeadline":		123456,		// blocks`
+// The proof deadline is the height by which the storage proof must be submitted.

+`"obligationstatus":		"obligationFailed",`
+// Status of the storage obligation.
+There are 4 different statuses:
+    // obligationFailed:	the storage obligation failed, potential revenues and risked collateral are lost
+    // obligationRejected:	the storage obligation was never started, no revenues gained or lost
+    // obligationSucceeded:	the storage obligation was completed, revenues were gained
+    // obligationUnresolved: 	the storage obligation has an uninitialized value.
+When the "proofdeadline" is in the past this might be a stale obligation.

+`"originconfirmed":		true,`
+// Origin confirmed indicates whether the file contract was seen on the blockchain for this storage obligation.

+`"proofconfirmed":		true,`
+// Proof confirmed indicates whether there was a storage proof seen on the blockchain for this storage obligation.

+`"proofconstructed":		false`
+// The host has constructed a storage proof.

+`"revisionconfirmed":	true,`
+// Revision confirmed indicates whether there was a file contract revision seen on the blockchain for this storage obligation.

+`"revisionconstructed":	true,`
+// Revision constructed indicates whether there was a file contract revision constructed for this storage obligation.

 ## /host/storage [GET]

 get a list of folders tracked by the host's storage manager.